jjspeedie/guide.2021.1.00690.S/_build/html/_sources/step1/step1-initial-self-calibration.md

 ## The results of this initial round of per-EB self-cal

 The SNR increased in all cases (some more than others).
-Visually, note the colorbar scale sometimes jumps (is not the same as the gif blinks back and forth).
+Visually, note the colorbar scale sometimes jumps significantly (is not the same as the gif blinks back and forth).

 ### SB EBs